xando/subprocess.run/docs/index.rst

       ['-rw-rw-r--', '1', 'user', 'user', '0', 'Dec', '20', '22:52', 'file']
    ]

-And with **qlines** if you want to take this idea even further.
+And with **qlines**, to split lines to words.

 Status
 ------

 The codebase is less than 100 LOC, feel free to look at it and explain to me why I should/shouldn't do things this way.
-Library seems to be pretty stable.
-Feel free to use it as you want.
+Library seems to be pretty stable, feel free to use it as you want.

 Install
 -------